philiptgrace/SecretSanta/README.md

 * `Triangles` (`yes` or `no`)

-  Can a person receive a gift from one person, and then give a gift to that person's partner?
+  If Sam receives a gift from Charlie, should they be allowed to give to Charlie's partner?

 * `CoupleToCouple` (`yes` or `no`)

-  Can two couples be matched up with each other?
+  Can one couple be matched to another couple?

 Setting output
 --------------